Parrot-Developers/firmwared/README.md

   layer for the prepared instance, this allows to create instances from the final directory of a firmware's workspace and is intended for development.
 * *START* INSTANCE\_IDENTIFIER
-  launches an instance, which switches to the *STARTED* state
+  launches an instance, which switches to the *STARTED* state and must be in the READY state
 * *KILL* INSTANCE\_IDENTIFIER
   kills an instance, all the processes are killed, the instance is still registered and it's rw aufs layer is still present
-  the instance must be in the *STARTED* state..
+  the instance must be in the *STARTED* state.
   the instance switches to the *STOPPING* state, before switching back to the *READY* state
 * *HELP* COMMAND
-  sends back a little help on a given command
+  sends back a little help on the command COMMAND
 * *QUIT*
   asks firmwared to exit
 * *VERSION*